martmagi/data-engineering/README.md

 `docker-compose down --volumes --remove-orphans`

-# Running the MongoDB queries
+# MongoDB

+MongoDB upload step is dependant on the configuration specified in `dags/mongo_upload.py`.

-Specify `MONGO_SECRET` value in `queries/queries.py#4`.
+In order to run the queries, specify `MONGO_SECRET` value in `queries/queries.py#4`.

 Then run the query from IDE or from commandline using the python executable, e.g.

 `python3 queries/query.py`

+# Neo4J

+Runs in Docker container, UI is accessible at: `http://localhost:7474` with username `neo4j` and password `changeme`.